iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

     - border-radius to enable and change the round corner
     - valueAlign Align the Value field left,center or right
     - value-vetical Align the Value field top,botton or middle
+    - borderColor Color of the Border if activated

 ### Getting started